Hakama: Sendaihira hakama

-The most formal type of men's hakama, sendaihira hakama, are made of stiff, striped silk, usually black and white, or black and navy blue.
+The most formal type of men's hakama, sendaihira hakama, is made of stiff, striped silk, usually black and white, or black and navy blue.
 These are worn with black montsuki kimono (kimono with one, three, or five family crests on the back, chest, and shoulders), white tabi (divided-toe socks), white nagajuban (under-kimono) and various types of footwear.
 In cooler weather, a montsuki haori (long jacket) with a white haori-himo (haori-fastener) completes the outfit.

 Traditionally made of silk, sendaihira hakama are sometimes made with blends.
 Sendaihira is woven with a dense warp.
-Traditionally, the weft is woven wet, and beaten firmly into place to make it denser.
-The silk strands are not twisted, and are treated in lye.
-These techniques makes the cloth glossy and the pattern very small-scale and precise.
+Traditionally, the weft is woven wet and beaten firmly into place to make it denser.
+The silk strands are not twisted, and are treated with lye.
+These techniques make the cloth glossy and the pattern very small-scale and precise.

 Ōguchi-hakama, Uenobakama

 Both ōguchi-hakama and uenobakama are simultaneously worn with the courtly attire of (束帯, sokutai).
-The (大口袴, ōguchi-hakama) are red under-pants, with closed crotch, tied off on the wearer's left.
+The (大口袴, ōguchi-hakama) are red underpants with a closed crotch, tied at the wearer's left.
 The (表袴, uenobakama), white and with an open fly, is then worn over the ōguchi-hakama, tied off on the right.
 These hakama designs can be traced to the Nara period.